wcout/FLTrator/README.md

 Performance issues
 ------------------

-On older hardware or on a Windows system FLTrator's default framerate of 200 fps may be too high.
+On older hardware or on a Windows system *FLTrator*'s default framerate of 200 fps may be too high.

 You can change the frame rate in runtime: